-However, even if you meet these case definitions, CARPHA may still reject your swab for testing.
 According to Dr. Roshan Parasram in a Post-Cabinet Briefing on March 19th, 2020, “Testing should be done from day zero to day five from the onset of symptoms.
-If we go beyond day five, day six, seven or day eight, they will possibly not take the test or not do the test even if we send the sample.
+If we go beyond day five, day six, seven, or day eight, they will possibly not take the test or not do the test even if we send the sample.
 And if its less than zero, meaning you have no symptoms, the test will not be done.”

 On March 31st, CARPHA indicated that nasopharyngeal swabs can now be collected up to ten (10) days following the onset of symptoms, an update from the previous five (5) days following the onset of symptoms.
 Results may take 24-48 hours.

 A person with laboratory confirmation of COVID-19 infection, irrespective of clinical signs and symptoms.

 A contact is a person who experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case: